elebow/method_tracer/README.md

 `MethodTracer::Config.output_file`: A filename or `IO` or `StringIO` object where the report output should be sent.
 Defaults to `$stdout`.

-## Limitations

-MethodTracer theoretically does not interfere with the original behavior of methods being traced.
-However, certain gems are known to misbehave when the tracing logic is monkeypatched in, and MethodTracer will refuse to trace those gems.
-Furthermore, any methods defined after the `MethodTracer::Tracer` is instantiated will remain untraced.

 ## Installation

 Add this line to your application's Gemfile: